Please do not hesitate to give us a call or send us an email. We are always on hand to answer any queries you have relating to your tour.

 Bodmin Parkway Station, Cornwall

-Join a group of like-minded people, looking for an active cycling holiday exploring the Cornish coast.
-Let by our team of exceptional guides, we know every country lane, turn in the road, hidden trail, café and cove.
+Join a group of like-minded people, looking for an active cycling holiday exploring the Devon and Cornwall coasts.
+Led by our team of exceptional guides, we know every country lane, turn in the road, hidden trail, café and cove.
 Dine together some evenings, share the stories of the day and fully enjoy the magical experience of cycling along the Cornish coast and through Dartmoor National Park.
 On our guided trips, all of our routes can be tailored for those wishing to cycle more miles or fewer, just ask your guide and they will be able to extend or shorted the planned routes to suit you and your group.

 We have handpicked a selection of hotels and bed and breakfasts in ideal locations along the beautiful Cornish coast, with great access into towns and views over the harbours and ocean, and in a Dartmoor village, Chagford, in the heart of the National Park.
 There is a wealth of great restaurants and gastro-pubs in each location and your hotels are the perfect place to rest your legs and relax during the evenings while on your tour.